Kensington, Gauteng

 Kensington is a hilly suburb of Johannesburg, South Africa.
 It was established in 1897 by Max Langermann (after whom the thoroughfare Langermann Drive is named).
 It is located in Region F of the City of Johannesburg Metropolitan Municipality and is bounded to the west by the suburb of Troyeville, to the east by Bedfordview and the north by Bruma and Cyrildene.

 History

-Prior to the discovery of gold on the Witwatersrand in 1886, the suburb lay on land on one of the original farms called Doornfontein.
+Prior to the discovery of gold on the Witwatersrand in 1886, the suburb lay on land of one of the original farms called Doornfontein.
 Kensington is laid out over the slopes of several koppies (flat-topped, high-sided hills).
 The streets were laid out in 1903, with the suburb named by the owner of the land, Max Langermann.
-All of the streets coming off of Langermann Drive are in alphabetical order and are named after British war ships.
+All of the streets coming off Langermann Drive are in alphabetical order and are named after British war ships.

 The streets were heavily planted with trees, which give the area a distinctive, wooded appearance.
 Notable features of the suburb include Rhodes Park, named after Cecil Rhodes; Jeppe High School for Boys, Jeppe High School for Girls, Kensington Castle and the Kensington Cross, along with other streets e.g. Emerald Street named on the far end of Kensington.